Our Projects

 client: YOUNG AUDIENCES ARTS FOR LEARNING

-Teaching artists are at the heart of socially impactful arts, serving arts learners in thousands of classrooms, senior centers, veterans’ facilities, prisons, public parks and other publicly relevant settings across the nation.
+Teaching artists are at the heart of socially impactful arts, serving arts learners in thousands of classrooms, senior centers, veterans’ homes, hospitals, public parks and other socially relevant settings across the nation.
 This growing workforce benefits from a process of credentialing and specialized training that helps individuals meet the standards of care relevant to the various sectors in which they work.
-From 2017-2020, ArtsAspire Consulting worked on behalf of Young Audiences Arts for Learning (YA) to lead the National Residency Teaching Artist Credential and Professional Development Initiative from its pilot phase to sustainable growth, so that teaching artists who are recognized for their excellence in ensuring positive student outcomes in arts education can be advocates and change leaders for the larger field of teaching artistry.
+From 2017-2020, ArtsAspire Consulting worked on behalf of the Young Audiences Arts for Learning (YA) national network to lead the National Residency Teaching Artist Credential and Professional Development Initiative from its pilot phase to sustainable growth, so that teaching artists who are recognized for their excellence in arts education can be advocates and change leaders for the larger field of teaching artistry.

 hal-gatewood-kSF5KK1tjl8-unsplash.jpg